seasonedchaos/seasonedchaos.github.io/_posts/2020-09-24-Seasoned-Chaos-presents-the-North-Atlantic-Oscillation.md

 ---
 layout: post
-title: Seasoned Chaos presents….the North Atlantic Oscillation!
+title: Seasoned Chaos presents…the North Atlantic Oscillation!
 description: The North Atlantic Oscillation is a Scottish punk rock band that has found commercial success.
 At least more success than our punk-yodeling band, the Quasi-Biennial Oscillation (OK, that one isn’t real).
 tags: [NAO, teleconnections, weather, subseasonal, seasonal, winter]
 comments: true
 category: blog
 date: 2020-09-24
-img: weather_pattern_pie_static.png
+img: NAOpositive_thumbnail.png
 author: all
 ---